 Our natural inclination to fault James for binding both Jew and Gentile a little instead of loosing both entirely must not be allowed to cause us to forget that whatever it was that James did, it was concurred in by Peter, John, and Paul.
 There were at least two of the original twelve there who were loosing some things on earth and binding a very few other things, guided and backed by their heaven-seconded apostolic powers.
 For this reason, if no other, “it seemed good to the holy spirit” (Acts 15:28).
 And if the action pleased the apostles and elders and the whole church in Jerusalem and the Gentile believers for whom the thing was done, then it ought to please us too.
 Even error cannot be rudely torn away, lest it brings with it some truth for which it may be acting as a misplaced prop.
 The decrees were certainly not onerous, were never carried further than those mentioned in the epistle itself, and gradually lapsed (as and of Jerusalem) with the waning of Jerusalem’s authority.

-After James had stated his opinions he launches a defense in advance against a probable objection by the Pharisees who would incline to think the arrangement too lax.
+After James had stated his opinions, he launches a defense in advance against a probable objection by the Pharisees who would be inclined to think the arrangement too lax.
 Accordingly, he says that all could unhesitatingly adopt this view, even those who were strict Mosaists; for the apprehension that the Mosaic Law would thus decline in influence and authority was quite unfounded, since that Law continued to be read every week in every city.